Auburn professor accused of sexual harassment resigns from university - NewsBreak

 On Wednesday, AU spokesperson Jennifer Adams confirmed that professor Richard Hansen had left the university Tuesday.

 “Richard Hansen will not be teaching at Auburn,” Adams wrote in an email to CBS 42.
 “He resigned Tuesday from his position as an Auburn faculty member.
-He is no longer employed by the university.”Opelika to house new production facility for Niagara Bottling
+He is no longer employed by the university.”State says man strangled his mother, furious about spent inheritance

 Hansen had been a Gilliland Endowed professor at Auburn since first arriving in 2010.
 Since 2017, he led AU’s Harrison College of Pharmacy, but resigned as dean on Feb.
 18 after the student paper, The Auburn Plainsman, published a story that uncovered a Title IX investigation into sexual harassment claims that had been made against him by a student.